Hispanics and Latinos in Washington, D.C.: Health

-Several medical centers address the needs of the Spanish-speaking population, including La Clinica del Pueblo and the district's Office of Human Services.
+Several medical centers address the needs of the Spanish-speaking population, including La Clínica del Pueblo and the district's Office of Human Services.
 Centers such as the Whitman-Walker Clinic, Mary's Center, Columbia Heights Farmers Market, and Columbia Heights Clinic offer services in Spanish and programs for the Latino community.
 Ayuda is a Latino substance-abuse program.

 Hospitals, including MedStar Washington Hospital Center, Providence Hospital, Howard University Hospital and the George Washington University Hospital, provide services in Spanish.
 Most district hospitals offer bilingual services, including translators and bilingual staff on call twenty-four hours a day.

 Embassies

 All Latin American countries, including Cuba, have diplomatic representation in Washington.
 The World Bank, the Inter-American Development Bank, the International Monetary Fund, and the Organization of American States have groups and committees which gather Latinos from many countries.
 The Washington metropolitan area has the largest population of Salvadorans in the world outside San Salvador, and communities from Peru, Guatemala, Honduras, Colombia, and other Latin American countries also exist.

 Latino embassies in the district are: